StephanieQuon/Video-Based-Respiratory-Rate-Tracking/README.md

 Requirements: MATLAB R2020a, video with body clearly in frame (suggested minimum 10 seconds, named input_video.mp4)

 **Step 1: Stabilize the video**
-1. Download stabilze.m, cvexEstStabilizationTform.m, and cvexTformToSRT from this repo
-2. Put all 3 files into the same directory in MATLAB, along with the video (named input_video.mp4)
+1. Download stabilze.m, and put it into the same directory in MATLAB along with the video
 3. Open stabilize.m and run the script, wait until it finishes

 **Step 2: Semantic Segmentation**
-1. Download the .m file and open the script in MATLAB
+1. Download final_tracking_alg.m and open the script in MATLAB
 2. Drag your video file to the same folder the .m file is located
 3. Press "run", estimates should print in the MATLAB terminal